bigdataprocessor/bigdataprocessor2/README.md

 BigDataProcessor2 (BDP2) is a [Fiji](http://fiji.sc/) plugin for interactive processing of TB-sized image data.
 BDP2 uses [BigDataViewer](https://imagej.net/BigDataViewer) for rendering and the [ImgLib2](https://imagej.net/ImgLib2) library for image processing.

-BDP2 implements a [Lazy Loading design pattern](https://en.wikipedia.org/wiki/Lazy_loading) to render Terabyte sized big data image data produced by light-sheet and electron microscopy, also on laptops with limited RAM.

 The BDP2 is the new version of [BigDataProcessor1](https://github.com/bigdataprocessor/bigdataprocessor1).

 Main features: